 This stage is associated with the formation of small calcium oxalate stones in their urinary tract.

-Treatment for Feline Calcium Oxalate Urolithiasis
+Treating Feline Calcium Oxalate Urolithiasis

 Medications such as antibiotics can be used to treat any associated infections, while anti-inflammatory medications may be used to reduce discomfort and inflammation.
-Surgery may be necessary to remove large stones that are blocking their urinary tract.
+Surgery could be necessary to remove large stones that are blocking their urinary tract.
 In some cases, medication like potassium citrate can be used to dissolve smaller stones.

 Preventing Feline Calcium Oxalate Urolithiasis